(click on images to view larger)

 Then came Ireland!

 In 1998, after a magical first visit to Ireland, I began painting for the first time since college.
 Ireland captured me... and I've been painting the Irish people, animals, and green patchwork quilt countryside ever since.
 I've even tried to capture her mystical nature as well, and it's the rare year that doesn't include magic time in Ireland.

 I come from a family of artists going back four generations.
 Three of my six wonderful children are (full or part time) artists, a fourth is a musician, a fifth a writer, and the sixth actually has a job.
 You can see a lot of Maguire family art, including work by my mother and grandparents, at www.maguiregallery.com.

 I recently self-published an e-book novel based on my experiences in the Greeting Card business.
 It's fun and scary and called The Art Factory.

-Once video camers shrunk to pocket size, I started making videos, of Ireland, of Echo Lake, my upstate New York "summer studio," of County fairs and Irish fiddlers and explorations of my paintings.
-They've become a passion for me.
+Once video cameras shrunk to pocket size, I started making videos, visual poems, of Ireland, of Echo Lake, my upstate New York "summer studio," of County fairs and Irish fiddlers and explorations of my paintings.
+These videos have become a passion for me.
 You can see them on my Video Page.

 I am not the Barry McGuire who sang "Eve of Destruction."
 Neither am I the McGwire who hit 70 homeruns, nor the Barry who hit 700, (and I've never used steroids, as you already know if you've ever seen me in a bathing suit).